-In 1998, the Regional Water Authority authored a report was authored that recommended further research and monitoring of the deer population on our properties.
-Eight years later, another report was prepared incorporating the latest studies and experiences with deer management.
-The second report recommended managing the deer population with a controlled hunt.
+In 1998, the Regional Water Authority authored a report that recommended further research and monitoring of the deer population on our properties.
+In 2006, another report was prepared incorporating the latest studies and experiences with deer management.
+The second report recommended managing the deer population with a controlled archery hunt as part of our deer management program.
 The benefits of successfully reducing deer density include:

-The first two points in bold can impact water quality since a rich, diverse forest ecosystem controls erosion and locks up nutrients that can fuel algal blooms in reservoirs.
+The first two points can impact water quality, as a rich, diverse forest ecosystem controls erosion and locks up nutrients that can fuel algal blooms in reservoirs.

-Bow hunting is allowed each year on 3,233 acres in North Branford, 154 acres in Seymour and Ansonia, 420 acres in Prospect and 520 acres in Bethany.
+Bow hunting is allowed each year on RWA-owned land in North Branford, Seymour, Ansonia, Prospect and Bethany.
 Applicants choose which location they prefer.
-Eight hunters are assigned to the Seymour/Ansonia site, 152 to North Branford, 20 to Prospect and 25 to the Bethany site.
-Once assigned to a location, hunters are allowed to hunt only that site and no other site.
-The archery hunt, which is part of our deer management program, takes place throughout the month of November.
+Hunters are assigned to sites based on acreage of that area.
+Once assigned to a location, hunters are allowed to hunt only that site.
+The hunt takes place throughout the month of November.

 Two names may be submitted per application.
 However, any person’s name appearing on more than one application will disqualify that person.